currawong-project/libcw/notes.md

 ### TODO:

+- When a cfg variable is given a list-of-lists as an 'args' value then special processing occurs see _var_channelize() this produces unexpected results when a list of lists is given to define a 'label-value list' 'Flow' object.
+Which is better to special case the current use of list-of-list  (whatever that is?) or using the unusual 'list:[]' format required by 'label-value list' object.

 - Notice that when proc's are instantiated output record variables use a copy-and-pasted function called _alloc_recd_array() and then call var_regster_and_set() on the output variable.
 These two operations could be combined.